quicwg/base-drafts/draft-ietf-quic-transport.md

 To use ECN, QUIC endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header.
-A network path regarded as not supporting ECN, if ECN marked packets get dropped or ECN marking are rewritten on the path.
+A network path regarded as not supporting ECN if ECN marked packets get dropped or ECN marking are rewritten on the path.
-Verifying the path occurs at the beginning of a connection and when the connection migrates to a new path (see {{migration}}).
+An endpoint verifies the path, both during connection establishment and when migrating to a new path (see {{migration}}).

-Each endpoint independently verifies and enables use of ECN by setting the IP header ECN codepoint to ECN Capable Transport (ECT) for the path from it to the peer.
+Each endpoint independently verifies and enables use of ECN by setting the IP header ECN codepoint to ECN Capable Transport (ECT) for the path from it to the other peer.
 Even if ECN is not used on the path to the peer, the endpoint MUST provide ECN feedback information if the receive of a non-zero ECN IP codepoint is observed.

 To verify both that a path supports ECN and the peer can provide ECN feedback, an endpoint MUST set the ECT(0) codepoint in the IP header of all outgoing packets
 {{!RFC8311}}.

 If an ECT codepoint set in the IP header is not corrupted by a network device, then a received packet contains either the codepoint sent by the peer or the